 STEP 5: Create bell/lunch schedules

-- Primary framework impacts bell/lunch schedules.
+- Primary framework determines bell/lunch schedules.

 - Lunch and passing times can vary in length.

-- Length of FAI can vary.
+- Length of FAI can vary within either primary framework.

 - Teachers’ contract may determine length of lunch period.